 This list of the most dangerous wild animals in Michigan only contains the species that pose a direct danger to people (there are only a few predators or venomous species that actually meet these criteria).
 It will exclude animals like ticks or mosquitoes that spread disease by proxy.

 - Eastern Massasauga Rattlesnake – This is the only venomous snake in the entire state of Michigan.
 While not quite as dangerous as other rattlesnakes, the venom can nevertheless disrupt blood flow, prevent clotting, and cause serious pain.
 Fortunately, these snakes are quite shy around people and usually give a warning before biting.
-Many incidences arise from hikers accidentally stepping on this snake.
+Many incidences arise from hikers accidentally stepping on this venomous snake in Michigan.

 - Black Bear – The black bear is a strong, muscular, fearsome animal with sharp claws and teeth and a powerful bite force.
 While unprovoked bear attacks on humans are exceptionally rare, they do have the power to kill a person.
 Most attacks are not predatory in nature.
 Instead, they often involve a mother protecting her cubs.
 Some attacks begin with a scuffle between a bear and someone’s dog.
 Others are due to the bear being startled by an unexpected encounter with a person, usually out in the wilderness.